lucasgattas/ComfyUI-Egregora-Audio-Super-Resolution/README.md

 3. **FlashSR repo & weights**

 * The node pulls the upstream inference code automatically into `deps/FlashSR_Inference/`.
+* This node does not include FlashSR code or weights.
+The commonly referenced FlashSR_Inference repo currently lacks a license.
+Unless you have explicit permission from the rights holder(s), do not use FlashSR code/weights for commercial purposes.
+Proceed at your own risk.
 * Place weights in `ComfyUI/models/audio/flashsr/` with **exact** filenames:

   * `student_ldm.pth`, `sr_vocoder.pth`, `vae.pth`